EASA European Aviation Safety Agency

 Unmanned aircraft without a Class marking – any reference to MTOM or ‘take-off mass’ should be taken to mean the weight of the unmanned aircraft at any time while it is in flight (which will be referred to as the ‘flying weight’)

-A1 Category – Fly Over People
+A1 Category – Fly OVER People

 Your limits are: